 - Trash carts, yard waste carts, and recycling bins are available

-- Abe’s offers front load and rear load style containers from 2 to 8 yards, emptied 1 to 6 times a week
+- Abe’s trash company offers front load and rear load style containers from 2 to 8 yards, emptied 1 to 6 times a week

 - Abe’s also offers trash compactors and recycling services to our commercial customers